Leased line installation

 Timescale: 1-2 weeks

-Your provider will conduct testing to verify that your connection delivers the promised speed and latency performance.
+Your provider will conduct testing to verify that your connection delivers the promised business broadband speed and latency performance.

 Assuming these tests go smoothly, your leased line will be fully activated.
 Once your connection goes live, we recommend testing the performance against your agreed SLAs.